SimeonKaishev/OntoUML_IMG_Converter/README.md

 # OntoUML_IMG_Converter
-## Part of Simeon Kaishev's Bachelor's Thesis
+### Part of Simeon Kaishev's Bachelor's Thesis

+## Link to the datasets used for training:
+TODO: add